premierchessacademy/strawket-content/posts/2025-07-10-from-passion-to-profit.md

 ---

-## Your Passion is Your Business—Let's Build It
+## Your Passion is Your Business-Let's Build It

 Transforming your passion into a thriving, profitable business is entirely within your reach.
 By building a solid foundation, creating efficient systems, and leveraging the right technology, you can grow your impact without sacrificing the joy of teaching.